hguo/vortexfinder2/README.md

 ## Introduction ##

-Tools to analyze and visualize vorticies in time-dependent Ginzburg-Landau (TDGL) superconductor simulation data.
+*vortexfinder2* provides Tools to analyze and visualize vorticies in time-dependent Ginzburg-Landau (TDGL) superconductor simulation data.
 Output data from two simulation models are supported, namely GLGPU and Condor2.
 GLGPU and Condor2 are based on structured grid and unstructured grid, respectively.

-The tool is part of the [OSCON](http://oscon-scidac.org/) (Optimizing Superconductor Transport Properties through Large-Scale Simulation) project for the Scientific Discovery through Advanced Computing Institutes.
+The software is part of the [OSCON](http://oscon-scidac.org/) (Optimizing Superconductor Transport Properties through Large-Scale Simulation) project for the Scientific Discovery through Advanced Computing Institutes.

 A set of tools are provided: